 I see skin lumps but also other lumps and masses as a form of stagnation of energy flow in the body, which may be caused by the following main factors:

-It is not my intention to go into details about how to address each type of benign or malignant lumps here.
+It is not my intention to go into details about how to address each type of benign or malignant lump here.
 My intention is to help you to make an educated decision when you do find a lump.

 How to make the right decision when you find a lump.

-- First of all, do not panic because as I said, 90% of all dog lumps are benign and most of them are lipomas.
+1. First of all, do not panic because as I said, 90 percent of all dog lumps are benign and most of them are lipomas.
 There is only one type of malignant, fat accumulating tumors called liposarcoma, which is very rare.

-- There are about 10 – 20% samples that come back as non-diagnostic after collecting a sample by fine needle cytology exam.
+4. There are about 10 – 20% of samples that come back as non-diagnostic after collecting a sample by fine needle cytology exam.
 In that case, you will need to go to the second step – a biopsy.

-- In other words, even if you have a diagnosis, you have to weigh carefully the options to leave it or cut it out.
+7. In other words, even if you have a diagnosis, you have to carefully weigh the options to leave it or cut it out.
 In general, I usually do not recommend removing lipomas (fatty lumps) because they seem to re-grow in the same area.

-- In malignant lumps, one has to weigh the situation very carefully.
+8. In malignant lumps, one has to weigh the situation very carefully.
 In contrary to the general public perception, I have seen many cases where a malignant lump was removed and grew back very fast while others that were left alone grew slowly and caused very little problems for years.
-The patients often survive longer than those who undergo chemo, surgery or radiation
+The patients often survive longer than those who undergo chemo, surgery or radiation.

-- If you do decide on surgery, I highly recommend checking the spinal energy flow and alignment by seeing a chiropractor, physiotherapist or an osteopath, doing a thorough organ and digestive cleanse, feeding a natural raw diet from ideally non-medicated or organic sources and providing the body with basic nutrients and anti-oxidants such as GreenMin, Zyflamend that will make the body’s ability to heal and recover greater.
-There are many other specific products that have to be prescribed with a more detailed knowledge of the patients, However, mushrooms and probiotics have been known known as generally helpful nutrient source that stimulate proper function of the immune system.
+9. If you do decide on surgery, I highly recommend checking the spinal energy flow and alignment by seeing a chiropractor, physiotherapist or an osteopath, doing a thorough organ and digestive cleanse, feeding a natural raw diet from ideally non-medicated or organic sources and providing the body with basic nutrients and anti-oxidants such as GreenMin, SoulFood and Zyflamend that will make the body’s ability to heal and recover greater.
+There are many other specific products that have to be prescribed with a more detailed knowledge of the patient, However, mushrooms and probiotics have been known known as generally helpful nutrient sources that stimulate proper function of the immune system.